Local data in Angular Grid component

 Immutable mode

-Immutable mode in the Syncfusion Grid is designed to optimize re-rendering performance by utilizing the object reference and deep compare concept.
-This mode ensures that when performing Grid actions, only the modified or newly added rows are re-rendered, preventing unnecessary re-rendering of unchanged rows.
+Immutable mode in the Syncfusion Angular Grid component optimizes re-rendering performance by utilizing object reference and deep compare concepts.
+This mode ensures that when performing Grid actions, only modified or newly added rows are re-rendered, preventing unnecessary re-rendering of unchanged rows.

-To enable this feature, you need to set the enableImmutableMode property as true.
+To enable this feature, set the enableImmutableMode property to true.

-If immutable mode is enabled, when the datasource changes, only newly added rows are regenerated or reused.
-Consequently, the grid’s queryCellInfo and rowDataBound events trigger only for newly generated rows, not for existing rows.
+When immutable mode is enabled and the datasource changes, only newly added rows are regenerated or reused.
+Consequently, the grid’s queryCellInfo and rowDataBound events trigger only for newly generated rows, not existing rows.

-If immutable mode is not enabled, both newly added rows and existing rows are regenerated or reused when the datasource changes.
+When immutable mode is disabled, both newly added rows and existing rows are regenerated or reused when the datasource changes.
 As a result, the rowDataBound and queryCellInfo events trigger for both newly added and existing rows.

 This feature uses the primary key value for data comparison.
-So, you need to provide the isPrimaryKey column.
+Therefore, provide the isPrimaryKey column.

-The following example demonstrates how to enable immutable mode in an Angular component.
-When add, delete, or update actions are performed, existing rows are not regenerated or reused, ensuring efficient rendering of only the modified or newly added rows:
+The following example demonstrates immutable mode implementation in an Angular component.
+When add, delete, or update actions are performed, existing rows are not regenerated or reused, ensuring efficient rendering of only modified or newly added rows:

 import { Component, ViewChild, OnInit } from "@angular/core";